Maxkoz777/Maxkoz777.github.io/index.md

 For administrators, a separate login is required to access the admin panel, where you can manage user requests.
 The UI is intuitive, with options to approve or decline requests.

-Remember to replace `path-to-your-screenshot-X` with the actual paths where you have stored your screenshots within your project repository.

 For administrative tasks, it's important to securely manage alumni requests, ensuring that actions reflect the current policies and standards of the university.

 Please note that the admin section requires a new login, reflecting the need for higher security and administrative privileges.